ArlCIbe/csharp-notebooks/questions.md

     - Best guess is that I'm meant to demonstrate the process of an if statement

 1 bite = 8 bits

+What is a namespoace?

+iterate meaning?

+Part 12

+Fibonacci
+- If arrays are immutable, why can we add items to them in this example?

+why could I do the int sum thing in part 9, but not in part 12